Ping Pong (manga): Characters

 A player around the same age as Smile and Peco.
 He is restless by nature and tends to give up easily.

 Media

 Manga

-Ping Pong, written and illustrated by Taiyō Matsumoto, ran in Shogakukan's Big Comic Spirits from 1996 to 1997.
+Written and illustrated by Taiyō Matsumoto, Ping Pong was serialized in Shogakukan's Big Comic Spirits from 1996 to 1997.
 The chapters were collected in five wideban volumes, released from July 30, 1996, to August 30, 1997.
 The manga was re-released and reformatted into three volumes between July 14, 2012, and August 10, 2012.
 Shogakukan re-released a two-volume edition, Ping Pong: Full Game (ピンポン フルゲームの, Pin Pon Furu Gēmu no), on April 1, 2014.

 In North America, Viz Media announced in May 2020 that they have licensed the manga for English language release.
 The two volumes, based on the "Full Game" edition, were released on May 19 and September 15, 2020.